anabeto93/Bucketlist-API-Flask/readme.md

 This fun project was built based on a blog I had read earlier on about TDD which can be found here, [Build a RESTful API with Flask the TDD Way](https://scotch.io/tutorials/build-a-restful-api-with-flask-the-tdd-way).
 However there are some slight variations if you are observant.

-The link shared above have some minor mistakes here are there which have been fixed in this repository.
-In case you can to learn more about TDD, kindly visit the link at [Intro to Flask Test Driven Development](https://github.com/mjhea0/flaskr-tdd)
+The link shared above has some typos and minor mistakes here are there which have been fixed in this repository.
+In case you wish to learn more about TDD, kindly visit the link at [Intro to Flask Test Driven Development](https://github.com/mjhea0/flaskr-tdd)

 Thank you.